Xed-Editor/Xed-Editor/README.md

 - [ ] Plugins
 - [x] Creating files and folders
 - [x] Rename, Delete files and folders
-- [ ] Copy Paste of files and Folders
+- [ ] Copy Pasteing files and Folders

 See [Todo.md](/Todo.md) to know what's going on